-- (6) A Community Associate shall have no vote in the national affairs of the SOCIETY and shall not be eligible for any elective office in the SOCIETY or any of its Local Sections or Divisions. - e.
-Neither Society Affiliates, nor Corporation Associates, nor affiliates of a Local Section or Division, and Community Associates shall not be or represent themselves as members of the SOCIETY. - f.
+(6) A Community Associate shall have no vote in the national affairs of the SOCIETY and shall not be eligible for any elective office in the SOCIETY or any of its Local Sections or Divisions.

+f.
 A Society Affiliate, Local Section Affiliate, Division Affiliate, or Corporation Associate, or Community Associate may be dropped lose access to ACS affiliation and associated benefits for good and sufficient reasons.